 Colorado law (C.R.S.
 18-6-800.3) defines domestic violence as “an act or threatened act of violence upon a person with whom the actor is or has been involved in an intimate relationship.”
 The law also defines:

 - Domestic violence as any act against property, including an animal, that is used to coerce, punish, intimidate or enact revenge upon a person with whom the actor is in an intimate relationship.

 - An intimate relationship as any relationship between spouses, current or former unmarried couples, or unmarried parents of a child (regardless of whether they have ever lived together).

-Whether you are facing misdemeanor or felony domestic violence charges, we know your case is likely the most important thing in your life, and we will handle it with the highest level of professionalism, expertise, diligence and care.
+Whether you are facing misdemeanor or felony charges, we know your case is likely the most important thing in your life, and we will handle it with the highest level of professionalism, expertise, diligence and care.